 Google has also teamed up with Norwich-based newspaper publisher Archant, established in 1845.
 The American tech company will channel several million pounds into it expanding its operations in three British locations over three years.
 This will improve the newspaper’s relationship with local communities, delivering them the news they care about in a digital age.

-Here at LOYAL AI we are excited to be developing a range of affordable research and productivity assistant for all journalists.
-We hope to support journalism at every level, enabling every size of publication to strengthen its core business with access to the most cutting-edge technology.
+Here at LOYAL AI we’re excited to be developing a range of affordable research tools for all journalists and publishers.
+Our aim is to support journalism at every level, enabling every size of publication to strengthen its core business with access to the most cutting-edge technology.